This article is more than 1 year old

-Huawei has pleaded with the US Federal Communications Commission to come to its rescue in the ongoing debate over whether its kit can compromise national security.
+Huawei has pleaded with America's trade watchdog, the FTC, to come to its rescue in the ongoing debate over whether its kit can compromise national security.

 The Chinese networking giant is hoping to leverage an FTC consultation on communication, media and IT competition to seek relief against US government hostility to its presence in the market.

-Its comments, addressed to FCC secretary Marlene Dortch, are dated 20 August and landed in the last few days here.
+Its comments are dated 20 August and landed in the last few days here.
 In the document, the company argued that "continual agitation and interference by US government agencies and officials... have stymied, and continue to stymie, Huawei's US businesses and operations".

-As an example, the letter cited the FCC's own draft rule – proposed in April – that would exclude it (and anybody else identified as a national security risk) from winning contracts with carriers that receive subsidies and fees from the FCC's Universal Service Fund.
+As an example, the letter cited a draft rule – proposed in April by America's communications watchdog, the FCC – that would exclude Huawei (and anybody else identified as a national security risk) from winning contracts with carriers that receive subsidies and fees from the FCC's Universal Service Fund.